google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/webfont-optimization.md

 ### Optimizing font rendering with the Font Loading API

-The [Font Loading API](http://dev.w3.org/csswg/css-font-loading/) provides a scripting interface to define and manipulate CSS font faces, track their download progress, and override their default lazyload behavior.
+The [Font Loading API](https://www.w3.org/TR/css-font-loading/) provides a scripting interface to define and manipulate CSS font faces, track their download progress, and override their default lazyload behavior.
 For example, if you're sure that a particular font variant is required, you can define it and tell the browser to initiate an immediate fetch of the font resource:

     var font = new FontFace("Awesome Font", "url(/fonts/awesome.woff2)", {
       style: 'normal', unicodeRange: 'U+000-5FF', weight: '400'
     });

-    font.load(); // don't wait for the render tree, initiate an immediate fetch!
+    // don't wait for the render tree, initiate an immediate fetch! font.load().then(function() {

-    font.ready().then(function() {
       // apply the font (which may re-render text and cause a page reflow)
       // after the font has finished downloading document.fonts.add(font);